Étienne-Benoît Larue

 Étienne-Benoît Larue (12 June 1865 - 5 October 1935) was a French Catholic White Fathers missionary who was the first Vicar Apostolic of Bangueolo (now Kasama) in what is now Zambia from 1913 until his death in 1935.

 Early years

 Etienne-Benoît Larue was born on 12 June 1865 in Saint-Christophe-en-Brionnais, France.
 On 28 May 1891 he was ordained a priest of the White Fathers (Society of Missionaries of Africa).

 For a period he was a lecturer of moral theology at the White Fathers' Seminary in Carthage.

 He was regional superior of the Apostolic Vicariate of Nyasa before being appointed Vicar Apostolic of Bangueolo.

 Vicar Apostolic

+Étienne-Benoît Larue grave in Saint-Christophe-en-Brionnais' church.

 On 28 January 1913 the Apostolic Vicariate of Bangueolo was separated from that of Nyassa.

 The new vicariate of Bangweulu covered the Northern and Luapula Regions, while the southeast part kept the name Nyassa.

 Bishop Mathurin Guillemé continued to administer the vicariate of Nyassa from Bembeke.

 Larue was appointed Titular Bishop of Thuburbo Minus and Vicar Apostolic of Bangueolo.